HB-2737

 Plain Language

-Chatbot providers may not punish users for exercising their rights under this article — specifically, for refusing to consent to the use of their chat logs or personal data for training.
-Prohibited retaliation includes denying service, charging higher prices, or degrading service quality.
-This protects user autonomy in the consent process.
+Chatbot providers may not discriminate or retaliate against users who refuse to consent to the use of their chat logs or personal data for training.
+Prohibited retaliation includes denying products or services, charging higher prices, or providing lower-quality service.
+This is a non-discrimination-for-exercising-data-rights provision, protecting users who opt out of data use for model training.

 Statutory Text